Shauuun/CSC413-RNN/README.md

 Data Source:
 The souce of our data set comes from a Yelp dataset(https://www.yelp.com/dataset).
 The dataset contains over 6 million reviews, along with business and user information.

+Data Summary:

+Data Transformation:

+Data Split:
+We used a 60/20/20 training, validation, testing split.
+We used this split because we wanted a large dataset for training to identify details and patterns.
+The 20% validation is sufficient to fine tune and the 20% testing is sufficient to evaluate performance.

+Training Curve:

+Hyperparameter Tuning:

+Quantitative Measures:

+Quantitative and Qualitative Results:

+Justification of Results:

+Ethical Consideration:
+Some ethical issues could be the distribution association.
+For example if the training set has many negative reviews for in a certain location, it could associate that neighborhood with negative reviews.
+Also, since the model can only classify reviews as positive or negative, it could potentially not encompass the full idea of the review.

+Authors: